astrimbu/research/content/Music.md

 ---
 title: Music
 ---

 The arrangement of sound
-to create some combination of
+to create some combination of:
 - form
 - harmony
 - melody
+- rhythm
-- rhythm, or otherwise expressive content.
+- otherwise expressive content